coryhouse/react-flux-starter-kit/README.md

 You're now all set to [follow along with the course](http://www.pluralsight.com/author/cory-house)!

+##Having Issues?
+Try this:
+1. If you have an .eslintrc file in your user directory, delete it.

 ##Change Log
 * Aug 20, 2015 - Updated to use gulp-open 1.0.0 and browserify 11.0.1 since the course has been updated to use these versions.